buildcomplete/manus-one-time-secrets/README.md

 5. Secrets can be shared via links that work only once
 6. Secrets are protected from being deleted by virus checkers that might invoke the link

-## Docker Development and Deployment
+## Development Options

-This project is designed to be run in Docker containers without requiring any local dependencies:
+### Recommended: Docker-based Development (No Local Dependencies)

+The recommended way to develop and test this application is using Docker, which requires **no local installation** of Node.js, npm, or any other dependencies:

-- [Docker Guide](DOCKER_GUIDE.md) - How to use Docker for development and production
+- [Docker Guide](DOCKER_GUIDE.md) - How to use Docker for development and testing

+With this approach, you only need Docker installed on your machine.
+All development and testing can be done using the provided scripts:
+- `./docker-dev.sh` - Run the application in development mode
+- `./docker-test.sh` - Run tests inside Docker

+### Alternative: Traditional Development

+If you prefer a traditional development approach using npm and Node.js directly:

+- [Traditional Development Guide](TRADITIONAL_DEV.md) - Development using npm and Node.js

 ## GitHub Actions Integration